visortelle/react-juce/README.md

 > Write cross-platform native apps with React.js and JUCE

+TODO: Reference Yoga and Hermes/Duktape

-React-JUCE (formerly named Blueprint) is a hybrid JavaScript/C++ framework that enables a [React.js](https://reactjs.org/) frontend for a [JUCE](http://juce.com/) application or plugin.
-It provides an embedded, ES5 JavaScript engine via [Duktape](http://duktape.org/), native hooks for rendering the React component tree to `juce::Component` instances, and a flexbox layout engine via [Yoga](https://yogalayout.com/).
+React-JUCE is a hybrid JavaScript/C++ framework that enables a [React.js](https://reactjs.org/) frontend for a [JUCE](http://juce.com/) application or plugin.

 For more information, see the introductory blog post here: [Blueprint: A JUCE Rendering Backend for React.js](https://nickwritesablog.com/blueprint-a-juce-rendering-backend-for-react-js)